Do you know what a roundup post is?

 People will love you for making it so simple to share

-Round up posts are a lot of work but if you stick to the process you will find it is considerably easier than otherwise would be.
+Roundup posts are a lot of work, and if you stick to the process, you will find it is considerably easier than otherwise would be.

 In addition to the traffic, link building, and social shares I've received from the post, I've also gotten a podcast invite, a guest post on my blog, and networked with a bunch of important people in my niche.